BaZom/VroomSniffer/docs/cli_documentation.md

 - `urls`: One or more marketplace search URLs to scrape
 - `--notify-new`: Send Telegram notifications for new listings found after scraping
-- `--notify-count`: Number of new listings to send detailed notifications for (default: 5)
+- `--notify-count`: Number of new listings to send notifications for (default: -1 for all new listings, or a positive number to limit)

 **Examples:**